 My name is Nathaniel Budijono.

-I’m a life-long autodidact currently studying undergraduate computer science and math at the University of Minnesota Twin Cities.
+I’m a life-long autodidact and recent graduate.
+I studied computer science and math at the University of Minnesota-Twin Cities.
+Right now, I am a data scientist doing machine learning for education at Infinite Campus.
 In the future, I hope to be an interdisciplinary computational researcher using computational structural biology or computational chemistry to create technologies for health or the climate.

 In the past, I have worked as a software engineer intern at Rally Health and AI research intern at Smart Information Flow Technologies.
 I spent time researching genetic interaction networks, the linguistics of incels, and automated AI balancing of auto battler games.
 You can view my CV here and my résumé here.

-Aside from learning, I am passionate about STEM communication and advocating for students with unconventional paths through the education system.
+Aside from learning, I am passionate about STEM communication.
 During the COVID-19 pandemic, I created the websites for the Society of Asian Scientists and Engineers and App Developers Club at my university.
 At both, I led workshops, mentoring groups, and projects to learn machine learning, control systems, and web programming.
+I am helped make biotech start-ups more accessible with the NucleateDojo (formerly BioDojo).
+You’re visiting my personal site, where I blog about STEM topics by explaining them in a way I have not seen anywhere else on the internet, whether it be by using custom animations, interactive demos, and/or an interesting application.

 If you’ve read this far, please write to me through email or Twitter.
 I am always excited to connect with people!